 The Advisory Committee examined potential structural and nonstructural solutions to the problems identified using summary sheets detailing various flood hazard management options.
-The summary sheets, included in Appendix G, can be used to analyze solutions to future flooding problems, or as educational material for private property owners addressing flood hazard issues.
+The summary sheets, included in the 1998 Upper Yakima River Comprehensive Flood Hazard Management Plan, can be used to analyze solutions to future flooding problems, or as educational material for private property owners addressing flood hazard issues.
 The options are categorized by their objective and briefly described below.